 How to Use Bollinger Bands® in Forex and Stock Trading

-There are some awesome features in the Bollinger Bands that can not be found in the other indicators.
-Before talking about the signals lets see what Bollinger Bands are and how they look like.
-If you don’t have them on your chart, please add them and let the setting to be the default setting which is 20.
+There are some awesome features in the Bollinger Bands that can not be found in any other indicator.
+Before talking about the the way we can use Bollinger Bands, lets see what kind of indicator it is, and how it looks like.
+If you don’t have Bollinger Bands on your chart, please add them and let the settings to be the default settings which is 20, 0, 2.

 Bollinger Bands are consist of three lines: Bollinger Upper Band, Bollinger Lower Band and Bollinger Middle Band.

 Bollinger Middle Band is nothing but a simple moving average.
 Bollinger Upper and Lower Bands measure deviations.
-I can bring their formula here but it will not have any usage for your trading.
-The only thing we should know is that they are so strong in diagnosing the trends and reversals.
+I can bring their formula here, but it will not have any usage for your trading.
+The only thing we should know is that they are so strong in locating the trends and reversals.
+Combining the candlesticks patterns with Bollinger Bands, creates a great trading system that shows the strongest continuation and reversal trade setups.

 Note: In all the below examples, the Bollinger Band setting is the default setting which is 20 period and 2 deviations.